 That was the year I started writing for the magazine, and it was also the year that the property bubble started to implode.
 In 2006 there were over 93,000 homes connected to the electricity grid in Ireland — one approximate measure of housebuilding activity — but by 2010 that had fallen to less than 15,000.

 Talk in the industry turned to retrofit.
-In the absence of new build activity, and with climate changing becoming an ever-more alarming issue, surely now was the time for mass action to insulate and upgrade our homes.
+In the absence of new build activity, and with climate change becoming an ever-more alarming issue, surely now was the time for mass action to insulate and upgrade our homes.